payalazelaya/digital-portfolio/src/blog/2023-03-07-traditional-design-desaturated-browns.md

 ---
-title: Traditional Design - Desaturated Browns, Natural vs Artificial Colors
+title: Traditional Design - Desaturated Browns and Natural vs Artificial Colors Painting
 author: "Paola Ayala Zelaya "
-description: Gouache painting of a landscape in desaturated browns in contrast with the celebratory items in saturated colors
+description: Gouache painting of a landscape in desaturated browns in contrast with the celebratory items in artificial colors
 date: 2022-11-02T16:30:06.676Z
 tags:
   - post